onecrayon/compressorize/README.markdown

 ## Installation

-1. Run the following commands to install compressorize:
+1. Run the following commands to install compressorize (customizing your install path appropriately):

         easy_install pyyaml
         cd /WHERE/TO/INSTALL